-Services include the required applications, programs, or functions that are available to devices on the mesh network.
+Advertised Services include the applications, programs, or functions that are available to devices on the mesh network.
 The purpose of the network is to transport data for the services which are being used.
 Network services may include keyboard-to-keyboard chat or email programs, document sharing applications, Voice over IP phone or video conferencing services, streaming video from surveillance cameras, and a variety of other network-enabled features.

 Services can run on the node itself or on any of its LAN-connected devices.

-Remember that AREDN® nodes have a limited amount of system resources with which to run services, so installing add-on services directly on the mesh node should be avoided because the node will become unstable and the mesh network can fail if insufficient RAM is available for the node to function, particularly on devices with only 32 MB of memory.
-It is a best practice to run services on an external computer connected to the node's LAN network.
-In the example above you can see that an external host has been given a reserved DHCP address, and it is also running the meshchat program as a service that is advertised on the network through this node.
-Use the following steps to create an advertised service.
+Remember that AREDN® nodes have limited system resources with which to run services, so installing addon services directly on the node should be avoided because the node could become unstable if sufficient resources are not available for normal operation, particularly on devices with only 32 MB of memory.
+It is best practice to run services on an external computer connected to the node's LAN network.
+In the example above you can see that an external host has been given a reserved DHCP address, and it is also running the MeshChat program as a service that is advertised on the network through this node.
+Use the following steps to create an Advertised Service.

+Name

-Name Enter a service name in the Name field.
+Enter a service name in the Name field.

+Link

-Link Check this box if your want your advertised service to display an active link in the web browser.
-This allows mesh users to navigate to your service by clicking the link.
+Check this box if your want your advertised service to display an active link in the web browser.
+This allows mesh users to navigate to your service by clicking the link in their web browser.

+Protocol

-Protocol Enter the protocol to use in the field between Link and URL.
+Enter the protocol to use in the field between Link and URL.
 Common protocols include http for website services and ftp for file transfer services.
 Other services may use other protocols.

+URL

-URL From the dropdown list select the node or host on which this service is running.
+From the dropdown list select the node or host on which this service is running.
+If you defined DNS Aliases as described below, you can also select a host alias from the dropdown list.

+Port

-Port Enter the network port on which the service is listening for user connections.
+Enter the network port on which the host is listening for service connections.
 There may be several applications provided through a single web server on a node or host using a single port, and in that case a valid application Path must be entered after the port number (as in the example above).
 In other cases the network port alone uniquely identifies the application or program that is listening for user connections to that service.
-You can click this link for additional information about network ports.
+You can find additional information at the following link: Network Ports.

 Once you have entered the values for your advertised service, click Add to add the service to the Advertised Services list.
 You may also remove an existing advertised service by clicking the Del button to delete it from the list.
 Click the Save Changes button to write your changes to the node's configuration.
+A reboot is not required, and your new settings should take effect within thirty seconds.